 They are frightened of saying the wrong thing, embarrassed maybe, and meanwhile you are left feeling lonely and isolated.
 You enter a bewildering world of hospitals and special treatments, professional visits to your home, severe limitations on you and your family leading a “normal” life, and the frustrations of form-filling and bureaucracy.
 Added to all this you may find yourself struggling financially.
 Wage-earning parents may need to give up employment to care for their sick children.

 What a breath of fresh air React can be in all this!
-A quick, personal response, the bare minimum of red tape, and the urgently needed washing machine, special mattress or family holiday is provided!
+A quick, personal response, the bare minimum of red tape, and the urgently needed washing machine, specialist mattress or family holiday is provided.
 In the midst of all the sorrow, exhaustion and confusion, React’s fast, appropriate and caring response can make such a difference.’

 To hear Sister Frances at the BBC Broadcasting House for the BBC Radio 4 Charity Appeal, visit http://www.bbc.co.uk/programmes/b0520t2k